pion/website/content/en/blog/fec-with-pion.md

 Forward Error Correction (FEC) is a proactive loss-recovery mechanism:

 The sender transmits extra mathematically derived parity packets (e.g. xor of the media packets) along with each block of media packets.
-If the reciver later discovers that one or even more packets are lost, it can use the parity packets to recover the lost packets, using the XOR result of the received packets and the parity (repair) packet, all without waiting for the lost packets to be retransmitted.
+If the receiver later discovers that one or even more packets are lost, it can use the parity packets to recover the lost packets, using the XOR result of the received packets and the parity (repair) packet, all without waiting for the lost packets to be retransmitted.

 A simple example: